 - MSLA Graduate Workshops and Labs.
 These courses involve theory, concepts and processes that are applied to problems facing national, state and local agencies and groups.
 Examples of collaborations include the National Park Service, Natural Heritage Land Trust, The Nature Conservancy, WI DNR, Fitchburg Center, Inc., other land trusts and conservancies, Department of Public Health, neighborhood associations and other community based organizations.

 - URPL Graduate Workshop.
 As a requirement of the MS URPL, second year graduate students enroll in a semester-long workshop addressing a community planning issue.
 Recent projects have addressed non-motorized transportation, housing, land use, water quality, community and economic development, and more.
-Recent partners include the City of Monona, Marathon County, City of Fitchburg, Southwestern Wisconsin Regional Planning Commission, Wisconsin DNR, and Jefferson County.
+Recent partners include the City of Monona, Marathon County, City of Fitchburg, Southwestern Wisconsin Regional Planning Commission, Wisconsin DNR, Jefferson County, and more recently, Sauk City and Prairie-du-Sac!

 - Client-centered community-based partnerships.
 Recent project partners for junior-level Landscape Architecture courses (LA365, LA351, LA451) include: International Crane Foundation, Schlitz Audubon Nature Center (Milwaukee), Sixteenth Street Community Health Centers (Milwaukee), Franklin Elementary School (Madison), The Rudin House – Frank Lloyd Wright Historic Site (Madison), St. James Preschool (Madison), UW Facilities Planning and Management (Madison), Capital Area Regional Planning Commission (CARPC), City of Madison Department of Planning and Community and Economic Development, Fitchburg Center, Inc. and the City of Fitchburg's Mayors Office.